 Kids are like little sponges.
 They absorb everything around them—especially the things their parents are intentional about teaching them.

 But here’s the thing: Many parents today are so centered on what their kids want that they lose perspective on what their kids really need.
-And what kids need more than stuff—what will benefit them most over the course of their entire lives—is to understand the value of hard work.
+And what kids need more than stuff—what will benefit them most over the course of their lives—is to understand the value of hard work.

 And here’s the best part: Hard work is an antidote to entitlement—and key to learning the value of a dollar.

-What We Know As Adults We Learned As Children—Your Kids Will Be No Different
+What We Know as Adults We Learned as Children—Your Kids Will Be No Different

 The worst thing a parent can do is to become a human ATM, handing out cash whenever little Timmy wants to buy something.
 What parent likes that, anyway?
 But that’s kind of the idea behind a traditional allowance.
 You give your kids money whether or not they’ve earned it.
-Even the word "allowance" implies that a child is entitled to a certain amount of money just for living and breathing.
+Even the word “allowance” implies a child is entitled to a certain amount of money just for living and breathing.

 Hey, we’re not saying you should be a scrooge.
 An occasional surprise or gift is fine.
 Every parent likes to bless their child that way!
-But making an allowance a general rule doesn’t teach them anything—except that Mom and Dad will buy them everything they want without them having to lift a finger.
+But making an allowance a general rule doesn’t teach them anything except Mom and Dad will buy them everything they want without them having to lift a finger.
 That’s fine when they’re 2.
 It’s not so fine when they’re 32.
 And what they learn as kids will stick with them into adulthood.